Biocomputational Engineering Major

 The BCE program provides students with a foundation in quantitative problem solving, engineering, and biology.
 In addition, the program provides students with data science skills.
 The students' educational outcomes position them for careers in data science, in particular in the biomedical and biotechnology fields.

 Our graduates are grounded in fundamentals that will serve them throughout their professional careers.
 They will have an understanding of human behavior, societal needs and forces, the dynamics of human efforts, and the impact of those efforts on human health and our environment.
-With these underpinnings and abilities, we have defined three Program Educational Objectives we expect our graduates to attain in 3-5 years after graduation:
+With these underpinnings and abilities, we have defined three Program Educational Objectives we expect our graduates to attain.
+In 3-5 years after graduation, our graduates will:

 Student Learning Outcomes